fantasyland/static-land/docs/spec.md

 [Ramda's wiki](https://github.com/ramda/ramda/wiki/Type-Signatures) or from book ["Professor Frisby's Mostly Adequate Guide to Functional Programming"](https://drboolean.gitbooks.io/mostly-adequate-guide/content/ch7.html)

+This spec uses the followng extentions to the type signature syntax:

+  1. `(a, b) -> c` denotest a not curried function of 2 arguments.
+Same for 3+ arity.
+  2. An upper case letter denotes the [type object](#type) of the type denoted with same lower case letter.
+     For instance a function with type `F → f → a` can be called as `fn(F, F.of(1))`.

 If a method called with incorrect types the behaviour is unspecified, the recommended behaviour is to throw a `TypeError`.

+Also if a method accepts a function it must call the function according to type signature, passing arguments of correct types and not passing any extra arguments.

 ## Equivalence